VOCAL Open Mic Showcase April 20

 Montana Wide

 Montana Wide was written after a St. James’ Episcopal Church Youth 2016 Mission Trip to the Blackfeet Nation.
-Mary Beth Abplanalp and I took ten teenagers to the reservation through Billings, Montana and an eight hour drive to the northwest corner of the state near Glacier National PArk (which is part of the Blackfet territory).
+Mary Beth Abplanalp and I took ten teenagers to the reservation through Billings, Montana and an eight-hour drive to the northwest corner of the state near Glacier National Park (which is part of the Blackfeet territory).
 It was an incredible experience, as you might be able to tell from this tune.
-I’m put a chart of the song online.
+I put a chart of the song online.

 Ol’ Jack and Daddy